 There are a lot of myths and misconceptions out there about workplace culture these days.
 Company culture is more than a buzzword.
 While it’s been under fire recently because of the Great Resignation, it’s also been an integral part of organizations for as long as they have existed.
 Creating the right culture depends on sifting through the misinformation and finding the right resources to help develop an organization that people can enjoy being a part of and contributing to.
+The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.

 Fear Culture Is Bad Form All Around